petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-routes-with-custom-elements.md

    yarn build
    ```

-1. Verify the build succeeded and take note of the application's `.js` and `.css` files.
+1. Verify the build succeeded and note the application's `.js` and `.css` files.

    ```bash
    Creating an optimized production build...